DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

 \subsection{Experimental Settings}

-\textbf{Configurations} We use the \textit{GPT-4o-mini} to construct experiments, with \textit{text-embedding-3-large} used to obtain the embdding of tweet content.
-Simulation parameters are specified as follows, $\beta=-0.05$, $\theta_{rec} = 0.4$, $\alpha = 0.7$, $p_{follow} = 0.1$, $p_{unfollow} = 0.05$, $T_{start} = 1$, and $T_{interval} = 3$.
-To reduce resource usage, most experiments involve 10,000 agents with 200 core agents across 12 simulation timesteps, while large-scale collective behavior analysis in dynamic social network evaluation comprise 100,000 agents and 2,000 core agents.
-All experiments are implemented using Mesa 2.2.4 and executed on a server with 64 vCPU Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz and 240GB RAM.
+\textbf{Configurations:} We use the \textit{GPT-4o-mini} to construct experiments, with \textit{text-embedding-3-large} used to obtain the embedding of tweet content.
+Simulation parameters are specified as follows, $\beta=-0.05$, $T_{start} = 1$, and $T_{interval} = 3$, which are adopted from related work \cite{DBLP:journals/corr/abs-2411-11581, DBLP:journals/isci/YangWDCXH24}.
+To reduce resource usage, most experiments involve 1,000 agents with 20 core agents across 12 simulation timesteps, while large-scale collective behaviors analysis comprises 100,000 agents and 2,000 core agents.
+All experiments are executed on a server with 64 Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz and 240GB RAM.

-\textbf{Datasets} To validate the effectiveness of $DynamiX$ in simulation dynamics, we select three famous events from Wikipedia: the Moon Landing Conspiracy, Xinjiang Cotton, and Trump-Russia Investigation.
-We collect relevant tweets to build datasets.
-The datasets include user personas, IDs, usernames, follower counts, followee counts, textual tweet content, creation timestamps, and corresponding attitudes scored by \textit{GPT-4o-mini}.
-Three datasets are collected from the domains of technology, business, and politics, characterized by a long temporal span and a large volume of tweets, thereby enabling a comprehensive evaluation of the $DynamiX$’s effectiveness.
-Detailed statistics of our datatas are provided in Table\ref{datasets}.
-Additionally, we use the public Congress dataset \cite{FINK2023129083} to evaluate the performance of link prediction methods.
+\textbf{Datasets:} To validate the effectiveness of $DynamiX$ in simulation dynamics, we select five famous events from Wikipedia: the Xinjiang Cotton\footnote{\url{en.wikipedia.org/wiki/Xinjiang_cotton_industry}}, Moon Landing Conspiracy\footnote{\url{en.wikipedia.org/wiki/Moon_landing_conspiracy_theories}}, Trump-Russia Investigation\footnote{\url{en.wikipedia.org/wiki/Russian_interference_in_the_2016_United_States_elections}}, Taiwan's stance on Military Parade of China's Victory Day\footnote{\url{en.wikipedia.org/wiki/2025_China_Victory_Day_Parade}}, and Euthanasia\footnote{\url{en.wikipedia.org/wiki/Euthanasia}}.
+We collect relevant tweets to build datasets, which include agent personas, IDs, follower counts, followee counts, tweet content, creation timestamps, and corresponding attitudes scored by \textit{GPT-4o-mini}.
+Five datasets are collected from the various domains and contextual scenarios, characterized by a long temporal span and a large volume of tweets, with details provided in Table \ref{datasets}.
+The Taiwan's stance on the Military Parade dataset, collected after the July 2024 knowledge cutoff of \textit{GPT-4o-mini}, aims to avoid data leakage issues.
+To ensure a systematic and effective evaluation of $DynamiX$, we conduct ablation and analysis experiments on the Xinjiang Cotton, while performing comparisons with state-of-the-art methods and follower growth prediction experiments on the other datasets.
+Additionally, we use the Congress dataset \cite{FINK2023129083} to evaluate the performance of link prediction.